zhero9/MIPUP/README.md

 	r3;0;1;0;1;0;0
 	r4;0;1;1;0;1;1
 	r5;0;1;0;0;0;0

-and saved as name_of_input.csv

 ### 3.2 Transpose matrix of variant allele frequencies (VAFs) of the mutations (SSNVs) and a threshold
-The input for the problem is a **n**x**m** real valued matrix in .txt format, **tab** separeted.
+This input is an **n** x **m** real-valued matrix in .txt format, **tab** separeted.
 Since this is the transpose of the matrix we are really interested, the first row will in fact contain the names of the samples, and the first several columns contain the names and description of  mutations.
 For example, the following table

 |chrom	|pos		|DESC	|normal	|a		|b		|c		|d    |